EVORA-project/evora-ontology/models/docs/sequenceReference.md

 # Slot: sequence reference (sequenceReference)

-_A reference that permits to retrieve the sequence information from a sequence provider_
+_A reference that permits to retrieve the sequence information from a sequence provider._